iabus2/BlitzAndCrank/README.md

 - Get information on their rank, summoner level, and most played champions
 - Presented in a quick and easily digestable manner

+# Why BlitzAndCrank?
+Having to tab out of game, or open a new chrome tab, and then go to a seperate website to see information on league accounts can get annoying, so BlitzAndCranks aims to allow users to do it all within discord.
+Usually when playing league, players will have discord open, meaning they can quickly and easily open the discord overlay and pull up a user's account information, and ask for help on their current matchup, all without having to tab out of league.

 # Tech Stack
 - Written fully in python
 - Uses pycord for the discord bot